The end of October finally came and, like every year since 1966, the small town of Lucca (Tuscany) hosted its Comics&Games convention.

 But let’s go back to cosplayers for a minute.
 How do you like these?

-I never though to have a close encounter with Cloud Strife just out of Final Fantasy VII, but this cosplay was really outstanding.
+I never thought to have a close encounter with Cloud Strife just out of Final Fantasy VII, but this cosplay was really outstanding.

 The stands reserved to videogaming held other surprises: professional game controllers, cosplayers endorsing new games (Lord of the Rings) and amazing metal figures totally made of recycled steel.
 The Xenomorph below is over 2 meters tall, and it is really impressive (and scary).
 Just expand the pictures and you’ll know what I mean.